 - Identify the API calls and HTTP requests from the mobile app that represent key user activities.

 - Create scripts using these APIs and HTTP requests.

 - Provision tests to monitor primary user locations.

 - Monitor the tests with custom dashboard charts or interactive charts in the Synthetic Classic Portal and with AppMon Web.

 Consult with the app developers to identify the API calls and HTTP requests that represent key user activities.

 Review the Scripting best practices as you plan the tests for monitoring the key user activities.
 For example, create a separate test for each user activity so you can more easily identify the specific activity associated with any performance issues.

-In the Dynatrace Recorder, use the File > New Script command to manually create scripts.
+In the Windows Recorder, use the File > New Script command to manually create scripts.
 See Using the New Script command for details.